Campbellsville, Kentucky: Climate

 The climate is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Campbellsville has a humid subtropical climate, Cfa on climate maps.

 Parks

-Miller Park is the main recreational park with softball fields, tennis courts, swimming pool, playgrounds, walking track gardens, and open space.
+Miller Park is the main recreational park with softball fields, tennis courts, swimming pool (it is no longer there), playgrounds, walking track gardens, and open space.
 It surrounds the Pitman Creek that flows through the park.
 About one mile to the west, Osborne Park (named after former Mayor Paul E. Osborne) is mostly open space and soccer fields.
 These two recreation parks are joined by the nature trail, the Pitman Creek Trail (a Trail Town project).

 Demographics

 The population within city limits was 10,604 at the 2010 U.S. census.